Mt. Whitney is not only the tallest mountain in CA

 |November 2 – April 30||Permit issued at visitor center for non-quota season (no reservations)|

 This is the closest campground to the trailhead less than a mile away.
 This area is a part of Inyo national forest in the Sierra Nevada mountains.
-This is tent camping only no RV or campers allowed.
-This is a bear watch area and you must be careful and bring the necessary bear box gear for protection.
-There are metal bear boxes at trailhead for storage but not at the campground.
+It is tent camping only, no RV or campers allowed.
+This is a bear watch area, and you must be careful and bring the necessary bear box gear for protection.
+For our backpacking gear checklist, click here.
+There are metal bear boxes at the trailhead for storage but not at the campground.
 Make reservations at reacreation.gov for a campsite.

 |SEASON DATES||SITE TYPE||NIGHTLY/DAILY RATES *|